 A versatile journeyman whose career spanned Italy's top flight, embodying the resilience of a modern squad player.

-Aleandro Rosi's professional football story is one of adaptability and persistence.
-Breaking through at Roma, his hometown club, he never quite cemented a permanent starting role but carved out a lengthy Serie A career through his utility.
-Coaches valued his ability to slot in anywhere on the right side, from defense to midfield, offering pace and a willing work rate.
-His journey took him to several clubs, including Fiorentina, Genoa, and Cagliari, often on loan, showcasing the life of a reliable rotational player in a demanding league.
-In his later years, he continued playing in Italy's lower divisions, his experience providing ballast to ambitious squads.
+Aleandro Rosi made his Serie A debut for Roma in 2006, the club of his hometown.
+He never secured a permanent starting role but carved out a lengthy career through versatility, playing anywhere on the right side from defense to midfield.
+Coaches valued his pace and willing work rate.
+He moved to Fiorentina, Genoa, and Cagliari, often on loan, living the life of a reliable rotational player in a demanding league.
+In his later years he continued playing in Italy's lower divisions, his experience providing ballast to ambitious squads.

 1981–1996